mqueiroz1995/notebooks/Android/RxAndroid.md

 ## Why Reactive Programming on Android?

 Developing for Android means having to handle with a lot of time intensive processing tasks.
-While the UI runs on the Main Thread, we have to make networks requests, run persistion operations, access user location, perfom CPU intensive calculations and etc.
+While the UI runs on the Main Thread, we have to make networks requests, run persistance operations, access user location, perfom CPU intensive calculations and etc.

 ![alt text](imgs/rxjava-reactive.png)